 There are gravel vacuums available that incorporate a squeeze pump on their hoses.
 By squeezing the bulb, a vacuum is created and the siphon can begin.
 This is a much easier and cleaner way for beginners to siphon their tanks.

-Fill The Tube With Water
+Fill The Tube

 You can get a siphon started without a pump if you put the entire hose into the water and block one end of it with your finger.
 Next, remove the hose end of your gravel vac and lower that end of the pipe to below water level before releasing your finger.